WAYHOME studio / Shutterstock.com

 Dragon Images / Shutterstock.com

-Dozens of avenues beckon would-be writers — technical writing and advertising copy writing are among nonfiction pursuits and, of course, writing fiction, from literary fiction to bodice-rippers.
+Dozens of avenues beckon would-be writers — technical writing, advertising, copy writing and even writing fiction.

 You’ll need “clips” (published articles) to get started on your career so clients can see your work.
 There are loads of places to look into, depending on your area of expertise.
 Check out this compilation from GuestPostTracker.